mraible/mongock-docs/site/from-version-4-to-5/from-version-4-to-5.md

 ### Deprecations

 #### ChangeLogs/ChangeSets
 From Mongock version 5, `@ChangeLog` and `@ChangeSet` annotations are **deprecated** and shouldn't be used.
 However, these won't be removed for backwards compatibility.

 <div class="success">Please follow one of the recommended approaches depending on your use case:
-<p>- <b>For existing changeLogs created prior version 5:</b> Leave it untoched, keeping thedeprecated annotation.</p>
+<p>- <b>For existing changeLogs created prior version 5:</b> Leave it untouched, keeping the deprecated annotation.</p>
 <p>- <b>For new migrations from version 5:</b> Use the new @ChangeUnit annotation instead.</p>
 </div>
 <br />

 Please visit the [ChangeLog - version 4](https://www.mongock.io/changelogs) section to access the ChangeLog documentation for Version 4.

-For more information about the reason we have adopted this change, please visit our [FAQ section](/faq#changelog-deprecation)
+For more information about the reason we have adopted this change, please visit our [FAQ section](/faq#changelog-deprecation).